 A hot tub that’s well cared for can last as long as 20 years.
 Proper regular maintenance, including keeping the chemicals balanced, cleaning plastic parts that are vulnerable to chlorine, and having the hot tub serviced when needed, are key to a long life.
 A hot tub that’s left to fend for itself may only last a few years.

 A roof isn’t required over a hot tub, but it has some nice perks.
 If you’re in an area that gets a lot of snow, it’ll minimize the need to shovel off the cover.
 In the summer, it provides shade.
 It can also create a feeling of privacy.
-A roof will help keep an open hot tub’s water chemistry balanced and reduce evaporation from direct sunlight in the summer, but a cover will do the same thing.
-Protecting your hot tub from the elements will extend the life of your hot tub cabinet and cover.
+Protecting your hot tub from the elements will extend the life of your hot tub cover.
+However, a roof might block your view of the stars if you're a night soaker.

 An attractive, well-maintained built-in hot tub that is located well on the property and landscaped attractively could make your home more appealing to buyers, even if it doesn’t directly increase the sale price.